 But he did not believe the curse could be lifted.

-At that moment Sophia knew what she needed to do.
-She invited renowned spiritualist John Spear to The Gables.
+Sophia invited renowned spiritualist John Spear to The Gables.
 She explained that she needed to complete one final step to convince Nathaniel the curse was lifted.

 John Spear urged Nathaniel to forgive Judge Hathorne.
 Nathaniel bowed his head and whispered his forgiveness.